GayathriShenbagaraman/Memeful/README.md

 # Memeful
 App to get the meme feed from the website
+Note:
+Client Id was kept as build config variable of gradle file so if needed you can change and test.

 App features:
 1. Recyclerview to load the image using staggered layout manager.